 This savage ritual, which occurs every August on the day after Gai Jatra, is known as the Deopokhari festival, otherwise referred to as the Khokana festival.

-Celebrations occur over two days in preparation of the final day where an innocent 6-8 month old female goat is subjected to prolonged torture and a long drawn out death, often lasting over 40 minutes, to honor the goddess of the pond situated near the towns Rudrayani temple.
+Celebrations occur over two days in preparation for the final day.
+An innocent 6-8-month-old female goat is subjected to prolonged torture and a long-drawn-out death, often lasting over 40 minutes, to honor the pond’s goddess near the town’s Rudrayani temple.

 The Hindu sacrificial ceremony of Deopokhari, originated from the legend that the gods of the medieval times drowned children in the town pond.
 The followers of this Hindu sacrificial ritual believe that killing a goat as a kind of sacrifice will appease the gods.

 However, this ceremony involves a terrifying experience subjected to a baby goat, who often faint from the immense pain and exhaustion.
 The event begins when nine village men, teenagers, are chosen to compete in being the ‘hero’ who brings the honorable fatality upon the goat.